GradMetaNet: An Equivariant Architecture for Learning on Gradients: Theoretical Analysis

 \section{Theoretical Analysis}

 \looseness=-1 \textbf{Importance of processing sets of gradients.} Instead of processing the gradient of the average loss as in other gradient learning methods \citep{de2021editing, kofinas2024graph, zhou2024universal}, \ourmethod processes sets of (decomposed) gradients computed on individual datapoints.
 This approach is motivated by the fact that a set of gradients encodes strictly more information than the corresponding average gradient, enabling e.g. curvature estimations that cannot be computed using the average alone.
-This intuition is formalized in Appendix \ref{apx:collections}, leading to Proposition \ref{prop:information_loss} whose informal statement appears below. \begin{proposition} \looseness=-1 Let $\{\nabla_{(\vx, \vy)}\}_{(\vx, \vy) \in \batch}$ be gradients computed on on a set of datapoints $\batch \subseteq \data$.
-There exist functions--such as natural gradient approximations or pruning saliency scores--that cannot be reconstructed from the average gradient $\nabla_\batch$ alone. \end{proposition}
+This intuition is formalized in Appendix \ref{apx:collections}, leading to Proposition \ref{prop:information_loss} whose informal statement appears below.